timtrice/twitter_api/README.md

 ## Acknowledgements

-  * @jstla for much of the [original code](https://jsta.rbind.io/blog/making-a-twitter-dashboard-with-r/).
+  * @jsta for much of the [original code](https://jsta.rbind.io/blog/making-a-twitter-dashboard-with-r/).